sublimelsp/LSP-volar/README.md

 >```

 > **Note**
 > If there are many `vue` files in the project then a lot of files can be created by this command and those could be a bit tiresome to clean up later.
-In a git-tracked project you might want to use `git clean -fx` to remove all untraced files.
+In a git-tracked project you might want to use `git clean -fx` to remove all untracked files.
 Just make sure you don't have any useful untracked files.

 ### Inlay hints